tribunadigital/ansible-role-xcode/README.md

 The Xcode xip location on the target computer.

-    xcode_major_version:
+    xcode_full_version:

-The major Xcode version to be installed.
-The way extra packages are installed varies between Xcode versions.
-That is why the major version must be known when running the provisioning scripts.
+The full Xcode version to be installed.

     xcode_build: /Applications/Xcode.app/Contents/Developer/usr/bin/xcodebuild